Swim England Members

 Growth spurts: Fuel the future

-Something you don’t expect during lighter training periods is that young athletes often experience a growth spurt.
+Something you don’t expect during lighter training periods is that young adults often experience a growth spurt.
 Why?
-Because your bodies finally have a bit more energy available to grow, rather than using everything to recover from hard training.
+Because your bodies finally have a bit more energy available to grow, rather than using everything to recover from hard session.

-This means your energy needs might stay the same, or even go up slightly, even though you’re training less.
+This means your energy needs might stay the same, or even go up slightly, even though you’re having a few sessions.

 Support growth by: